fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 *(0x0A20648+index) = (*(0x0A20648+index) + *(0x0A20648+index-1) + *(0x0A21150+index))%256
 ```

-- The third loop uses this modified array and performs the XOR operation and generate the string "WScript.Shell" and the function `sub_468D3a` returns this string.
+- The third loop uses this modified array and performs the XOR operation and generate the string "WScript.shell" and the function `sub_468D3a` returns this string.
 ![](https://i.imgur.com/rPyC4sL.png)

 - The returned string is passed to the CreateObject, which creates a WScript Object that provides access to root object for the Windows Script Host object model (**wshom**).